mollyacarton/woven-lattice/README.md

 - **[Numpy](https://numpy.org/):** 1.22.4
 - **[Numpy-STL](https://pypi.org/project/numpy-stl/):** 3.1.1

-These dependencies can be installed using the provided `pip` and `npm` commands.
+These dependencies can be installed using the provided `pip` command.

 ## Code Structure